 8.3.16.2 Successful Operation

 Figure 8.3.16.2-1: Access and Mobility Indication.
 Successful operation – eNB-initiated

+Figure 8.3.16.2-2: Access and Mobility Indication.
+Successful operation – eNB-initiated

 The eNB initiates the procedure by sending the ACCESS AND MOBILITY INDICATION message sent to the en-gNB.

+The eNB1 initiates the procedure by sending the ACCESS AND MOBILITY INDICATION message sent to the eNB2.

+If the PSCell List Container IE is included in the ACCESS AND MOBILITY INDICATION message, the eNB2 may use it to identify the en-gNB to which the RA Report Container IE should be forwarded.

 8.3.16.3 Abnormal Conditions